MonMon20/student-directory/README.md

 # student-directory

-The student directory allows you to manage a list
+The student directory program allows you to manage the list of students enrolled at Villains Academy.

-#How to use
+# How to use

 ```shell
 ruby directory.rb